Teaching Your Child to Brush Their Teeth

 Contact Early Autism Services Today

 At Early Autism Services, we are passionate about helping your child reach their full potential.
+Through evidence-based approaches like applied behavior analysis (ABA) for autism, our team supports essential self-help skills such as brushing teeth, getting dressed, and building independence.
 We offer various applied behavior analysis therapy services in many locations across the United States, Australia, and India.

 During your free consultation with us, one of our clinicians will sit down with you and your child to explain our programs.
 After this consultation, we’ll create a personalized therapy program to help your child develop their skills and learn new ones!